 PLA’s awards programs has been designed to honor those providing public library service whose vision and accomplishments are extraordinary and deserve recognition.

 Ten PLA service awards and grants—including the new Helping Communities Come Together Award—highlight the best in public library service and honor those bringing innovation, creativity and dedication to public libraries.
-Consider nominating yourself, a colleague, or your library today!
-The deadline to apply for PLA 2018 Service Awards and Grants is December 4, 2017 at 11:59 PM Central.
-To submit an application or nomination, please login to the PLA Awards Online Application.
+The 2018 nomination period closed December 4, 2017, at 11:59 PM Central.
+PLA Award Juries will select winning submissions and PLA will announce results by March 2018.
+Award winners will be recognized as part of the PLA Member Welcome Breakfast at the 2018 ALA Annual Conference in New Orleans, La.

 2018 Service Awards and Grants